-- Karol Bagh Saree House-- located in the upper class market area of Karol Bagh, is one of the best places to buy saris in Delhi.
+- Karol Bagh Saree House - Located in the upper-class market area of Karol Bagh, is one of the best places to buy saris in Delhi.
 Name any sari and they’ll have it!
-2467/10 Ajmal Khan Road, Karol Bagh, New Delhi.
-Ph:(011)2572-0290.
-Closed Monday.

-- Vanza Sons-- in south Mumbai, are known for their Bandhani tie-dyed saris.
+- Vanza Sons - In south Mumbai, are known for their Bandhani tie-dyed saris.
 106 Marine Mansion, 1st Marine Street, near Dhobi Talao Masjid.
-Ph:(022)2203-9772.
 They also have a branch in Vile Pale West (near Juhu) in the suburbs.

-- Suruchi Saree Mandir-- is an ordinary but large two level store in south Mumbai, full of saris and dress material starting at 500 rupees.
-95 Marine Drive, Parijat Building.
-Ph:(022)2281-6422.
-Closed Sunday.
+- Suruchi Saree Mandir - An ordinary but large two-level store in south Mumbai, full of saris and dress material starting at 500 rupees.

 In addition, plenty of saris can be found in the depths of New Market in Kolkata.